PolymerX/polymer-skeleton/README.md

 #### Test

-XO for code style and WCT for components tests:
+XO for code style, Stylelint for PostCSS linting, and WCT for components tests:

 	$ yarn test